 Apple tree blossoms

-The practice of floriography most likely had its roots in Turkey, where in the 16th century, the Court in Constantinople was said to have an obsession with tulips.
-Following their discovery in the mountains, many powerful people began cultivating the unusual, cup-shaped flowers in their gardens.
+However, the practice of floriography most likely had its roots in Turkey, where in the 16th century, the Court in Constantinople was said to have an obsession with tulips.
+Following their discovery in the mountains, many powerful people started cultivating the cup-shaped flowers in their gardens.

 Tulips were an obsession in the Court of Constantinople

-Eventually, Ottoman sultans began wearing tulips in their turbans, where they became symbolic of wealth and power.
-Today the flower’s name is believed to derive from the Persian word tulipan, meaning turban, with which it shares an uncanny resemblance.
+Eventually, as Ottoman sultans began wearing tulips in their turbans, they became symbolic of wealth and power.
+Not surprisingly, the flower’s name is believed to derive from the Persian word tulipan, meaning turban, with which it shares an uncanny resemblance.